| Troops

 officer said pointing out heavy security forces fire

+forced the boats to turn back.
 He said that a lot would depend on the army’s

 ability to block infiltration points and go on the

+offensive at the same time.
 The Ariyalai operation came as the military on

 Thursday [20] repulsed a series of fierce terrorist